List of Marvel Comics characters: R: Simon Ryker

-Simon Ryker is a character appearing in American comic books published by Marvel Comics.

 Simon Ryker is a United States Army captain and a scientist who is the brother of Harlan Ryker.
 When he started his cyborg project, Simon Ryker created the Symbionic Man while trying to find the right energy source for it.
 While on a navy boat, he and those on board witnessed Namor and Doctor Doom's fight near the Hydro-Base.
 Ryker was able to siphon some energies from Doom.
 Though Doom was not pleased with it, he only spared Ryker as he was too busy wanting to finish off Namor.
 The energies enabled the Symbionic Man to come to life.

-With the damage to the machinery rendering the energy transfer incomplete, Simon Ryker developed a device for Symbionic Man that would enable it to siphon the brain patterns, strength, and power of another living being.
-They followed Namor to Rapa Nui where they managed to copy his brain patterns and put it into the computer.
-During Symbionic Man's fight with Namor, Ryker's ship was struck and it started to sink into the ocean freeing Symbionic Man from Ryker's control.
-Thinking that Ryker is dead, Symbionic Man returned Namor's powers to him and died.
+With the damage to the machinery rendering the energy transfer incomplete, Simon Ryker develops a device for Symbionic Man to siphon the brain patterns, strength, and power of another living being.
+They follow Namor to Rapa Nui and manage to copy his brain patterns.
+During Symbionic Man's fight with Namor, Ryker's ship is struck and sinks, freeing Symbionic Man from Ryker's control.
+Thinking that Ryker is dead, Symbionic Man returns Namor's powers to him and died.
+Ryker survives and became a general in the United States Army.

-Simon Ryker survived and became a general in the United States Army.
-He collaborated with Harlan where they planned to work on a cyborg.
-In a post-apocalyptic future, Ryker was able to reanimate Luther Manning into a Deathlok.

-During the "One World Under Doom" storyline, Simon Ryker was among the people imprisoned by Doctor Doom in his prison to serve as part of his think tank.
-He later escaped with Thunderbolt Ross, Machine Man, and Deathlok.
-Before he can join the others in jumping off a cliff, Ryker was zapped by the Doombots.
-Ryker later survived and became the head of Project: Alpha, a biological warfare project.
-After capturing Ross, Ryker was shown to have gained the ability to turn into a Warwolf.